Ask the experts: data architectures for better analytics with Amazon Redshift

-For additional use cases from data teams that have integrated Redshift, check out Revamping Your Data Approach, a webinar with Simply Business, and How Warby Parker is Creating a Data-Driven Culture.
+For additional use cases from data teams that have integrated Redshift, check out How Warby Parker is Creating a Data-Driven Culture.

 Scott, Looker: We have a number of different data sources and a lot of human-input data.
 Starting at the top of the funnel, we have Snowplow—which is an open-source event collector—to capture Looker website traffic.
 Marketing uses Marketo to create and track campaigns.
 Our Sales, Marketing, and Customer Success teams use Salesforce quite heavily.
 We have an in-house event collector which tracks Looker usage.
 Product and Engineering monitor Github commits and issues.
 Our Customer Support team uses Zendesk.
 The Looker community uses Discourse as a QA forum.
 And our DevOps team uses Zabbix.

 Salesforce is really at the center of our data universe.
 We use an ETL tool called CopyStorm to move our Salesforce data into a MySQL database.
 Both Marketo and Zendesk have native connectors to Salesforce, so they're brought in by CopysStorm as well.
 Snowplow uses Elastic Mapreduce jobs to transform the data and then pipes the structured data into Redshift.
 We have custom scripts that hit the Github and Discourse APIs and pipe data into PostgreSQL databases.